-In the Department of Administrative Services, Procurement Services, this class is accountable for managing the day-to-day activities of assigned areas in the acquisition (procurement, lease, or rental) of statewide equipment including information technology, construction and real estate leasing, supplies and contractual services, legal, and related programs for the state.
+In the Department of Administrative Services this class is accountable for directing the day-to-day activities of assigned areas in the acquisition (procurement, lease or rental) of statewide equipment and related programs for the State.

 GUIDELINES FOR JOB CLASS USE

-Receives administrative direction from the Director of Procurement Programs and Services or an official of higher grade.
+Receives administrative direction from the Director of Procurement Programs and Services or other administrative official of higher grade.

 EXAMPLES OF DUTIES

 Directs staff and operations of statewide contracting including leasing and legal services;

 Coordinates, plans and manages section activities including information technology, construction and real estate leasing, supplies, contractual and legal services;

 Performs a variety of difficult, complex and sensitive legal work;

 Advises on legal matters pertaining to acquisition and disposal of real property and negotiation for purchases, sale and leasing of property;

 Participates in administrative proceedings;